 On June 6, 1978, California voters overwhelmingly approved Proposition 13, the property tax limitation initiative, by a vote of 65% to 35%.
-Proposition 13 reduced local property tax revenues state wide by approximately $6 billion by capping property tax rates at 1 percent and adjusting property tax values for taxation to the 1975-76 level.
+Proposition 13 reduced local property tax revenues state wide by capping property tax rates at 1 percent.

 Property Tax Apportionment

-The distribution of property tax collections to the individual taxing jurisdictions.
-The Property tax Division develops the apportionment factors which are applied to assessed taxes.
+The Property Tax Division distributes property tax collections to individual taxing jurisdictions.
+The Property Tax Division develops the apportionment factors which are applied to assessed taxes.
 The current system for allocating property taxes is governed to a large extent by two bills developed by the Legislature nearly 20 years ago - SB 154 and AB 8.

 SB 154 was enacted immediately following the passage of Proposition 13.
 Under SB 154, a local government's share of the property tax was based on the share of the property tax going to that local government before Proposition 13.
 AB 8, enacted in 1979, provides a methodology, whereby, the increase or decrease in a local governments share of the property tax is based on increase/decrease in property values in that jurisdiction and the county.